Review: Updated GoToMeeting iOS Client

 GoToMeeting iOS Client.
 Updated GoToMeeting iOS Client remains free.
 Hosting a meeting requires a paid GoToMeeting account.

 LogMeIn GoToMeeting facilitates shared experiences: a file, a whiteboard, a web page or an active screen.
 Until recently, mobile devices were OK clients for connecting to meetings, but when it came time to share content, iOS participants arrived with nothing but excuses.

 The updated GoToMeeting iOS client eliminates the excuses by adding screen sharing in the latest release of their virtual meeting solution.

 This upgrade offers two major advantages to iOS users.
 First, they become full participants in business meetings.
 No more whining about being on an iPhone or iPad and not being able to share the presentation so carefully crafted at 37,000 feet that isn’t yet uploaded to the cloud.

 The iOS GoToMeeting client works for those attending meetings even if they don’t have a GoToMeeting account.
-For paid GoToMeeting customers, the client supports joining, planning and managing meetings.
-Sharing features include screen sharing, file sharing, creating and shared a whiteboard, or sharing a website.
+For paid GoToMeeting customers, the client supports joining, planning, and managing meetings.
+Sharing features include screen sharing, file sharing, creating a shared whiteboard, and sharing a website.